PhucTranS3924715/COSC2657-Assignment3/README.txt

 Group: ECLAIR_0_1
+IMPORTANT: Note for the app:
+- When installing the app to the phone, there will be 3 app icons.
+The first icon is the app for Admin, the second is for Customer and the third is for Driver.
+To open the app for different users, terminate the app first, then click the other icon to open the app for other users.
 Work contribution:
 Phuc:
 - Create basic OOP for the app, including User, Customer, Driver, Admin, PaymentMethod and Voucher class.